 We have two reportable business segments, namely Electronic Materials and Eco-Friendly Materials.
 Corresponding operations and activities are managed accordingly by key decision makers.
 Segmented operating and financial information, and labelled key-performance indicators, are available and used to manage these business segments, review performance and allocate resources.
 Financial performance of our two segments is evaluated primarily in terms of revenues and Adjusted EBITDA(1), which is reconciled to consolidated numbers by taking into account corporate income and expenses.
-For the twelve-month fiscal year ended December 31, 2016, 34% of our revenues were derived from the Electronic Materials segment and 66% from the Eco-Friendly Materials segment.
+For the twelvemonth fiscal year ended December 31, 2017, 33% of our revenues were derived from the Electronic Materials segment and 67% from the Eco-Friendly Materials segment.

-(1) Net earnings (loss) before interest expenses (income), income taxes, depreciation, amortization, impairment of inventories, allowance for doubtful receivable from a related party, litigation and restructuring costs, gain on disposal of property, plant and equipment, change in fair value of debenture conversion option, foreign exchange and derivatives loss (gain).
+(1) Net earnings (loss) before interest expenses (income), income taxes, depreciation, amortization, impairment of inventories, impairment of non-current assets, litigation and restructuring costs (income), gain on disposal of property, plant and equipment, change in fair value of debenture conversion option, foreign exchange and derivatives loss (gain).